sarvar-coder/ios-swift-coder/README.md

 - and also making a smoothly transation
 - using UserDefaulst to save hasOnboarded. it means onboarding screen showed only first time
 - added dummy logout view controlller for testing

+# Container View Contollers

+- UINavigationViewControllers
+- UITabBarViewControllers
+- UIPageVieControllers

+- what are they
+- how they work
+- when and why to use them

+##### decription Container View Contollers are view contollers that contain or combine content from other view contollers into a single working interface